Flashback Versus Backstory

 Creating Fictionary began when I (Kristina) finished the first draft of my first novel.
 By then I’d read over 50 how-to-write and how-to-self-edit books.
 I’d taken writing courses and workshops, and had 100s of writing and rewriting tips swirling about in my head.

 I knew I had to begin the rewriting process and improve the quality of my draft before sharing my work but I didn’t know how to go about it.
 How was I supposed to remember the torrent of advice and apply it to each scene?
 To address this problem, we built Fictionary.

-Kristina is the CEO of Fictionary, and all of her books were edited using Fictionary.
+Kristina is the CEO of Fictionary, and I edited all of her books using Fictionary.